When I first started handing out my business cards, I found that people would look at them, smile, and say, “So, what do you do?”

 What I Do:

 1. I included a photo of me teaching a group social media class.
-(90% of information transmitted to the brain is visual, therefore a photo of you doing what you do can go a long way in getting people to understand what you do.
-A photo of you doing something that is completely irrelevant to what you do can make their imagination go in a whole different direction.
+(90% of information transmitted to the brain is visual.
+Therefore, a photo of you doing what you do can go a long way in getting people to understand what you do.
+A photo of you doing something completely irrelevant to what you do can make their imagination go in a different direction.
 If you choose to use a photo of what you do, be sure the photo helps to convey the message of what you do.)

 STEP 3 –